What is a credit builder card?

 1. The first step on the credit ladder

-It’s a common misconception that if you’ve always managed your money responsibly and you’ve never taken out credit before, you’ll be able to get your hands on the money you need quite easily.
-This will have left you with a thin credit history, which can be a red flag for some lenders.
+It’s a common misconception that if you’ve never taken out credit before, you’ll be able to get your hands on the money you need quite easily.
+Because you’ve not had credit before, lenders don’t know how you will manage it, which can make your ‘thin credit file’ riskier to lend to.

 We all know life can throw you a curveball now and again.
-If this has resulted in you struggling to manage credit in the past, you’ve likely been left with a poor credit history that’s holding you back from better financial products.
 Whether it’s a few missed store card payments, a late mobile phone bill, or a loan you’ve defaulted on, missed payments can show up on your credit report and affect your score as a result.
+A bad credit credit card can give you the opportunity to start building a healthy credit history, even if you have struggled in the past.

 A credit builder card can offer people with poor credit the second chance they need to start rebuilding their credit history.